Updated July 7, 2023

 The following article provides an outline for XAMPP vs MAMP.
-XAMPP is an acronym in which ‘X’ stands for Multiplatform, ‘A’ stands for Apache, ‘M’ stands for MariaDB, ‘P’ stands for Pearl and ‘P’ stands for PHP.
-It is software which is used to develop and test the web applications on the local server before deploying them on the internet.
-It is the only web server which is supported by all the Operating systems like Windows, Mac and Linux.
-XAMPP is quite easy to install and use for the developers.
-It is 100% open source which means it is completely free to use, and no premium version is available of it.
+XAMPP is an acronym in which ‘X’ stands for Multiplatform, ‘A’ stands for Apache, ‘M’ stands for MariaDB, ‘P’ stands for Pearl, and ‘P’ stands for PHP.
+It is software used to develop and test web applications on the local server before deploying them on the internet.
+It is the only web server supported by all Operating systems like Windows, Mac, and Linux.
+XAMPP is quite easy to install and use for developers.
+It is 100% open source which means it is completely free to use, and no premium version is available.

 MAMP is an acronym in which ‘M’ stands for Mac, ‘A’ stands for Apache, ‘M’ stands for MySQL, ‘P’ stands for PHP.
-MAMP Pro version is now also available for the developers, which facilitates the command Line interface for the other languages like Python, Ruby and Pearl.
-MAMP is quite easy to install and use for the developers.
+MAMP Pro is now also available for developers, facilitating the Command Line interface for other languages like Python, Ruby, and Pearl.
+MAMP is quite easy to install and use for developers.
 Both the free and premium versions are also available to the users.

 Below are the top 7 differences between XAMPP vs MAMP:

 Let us discuss some of the major key differences between XAMPP vs MAMP:

 There are a few differences between the XAMPP and MAMP local servers, which are used to develop and test web applications locally on the desktop.
 Users can edit any number of times and can run the applications normally before hosting on the actual web server on the internet.